ikke09/Balkonkraftwerk-Wizard-Backend/README.md

 5. Install dependencies `pip install -r ./requirements.txt`

 After these steps, you should be able to run the backend via `python api.py` without any errors in the console.
 The Backend defaults to Port 8000.

+## Settings

+You can change some assumptions by editing the .env file.
+Before that you must duplicate the .env.example file to a .env file.
+After that you can change the values in there!